Grenell declassifies names of Obama officials who ‘unmasked’ Flynn, report says

 DURHAM MOVING FULL-THROTTLE ON RUSSIA PROBE REVIEW

 Unmasking occurs when U.S. citizens' conversations are incidentally picked up in conversations with foreign officials who are being monitored by the intelligence community.
-The U.S. citizens' identities are supposed to be protected if their participation in incidental and no wrongdoing is suspected.
+The U.S. citizens' identities are supposed to be protected if their participation is incidental and no wrongdoing is suspected.
 However, officials can determine the U.S. citizens' names through a process that is supposed to safeguard their rights.

 Officials in the Obama administration have acknowledged that they unmasked some Americans in intelligence reports, but insisted that their reasons were legitimate.
 Susan Rice, Obama’s former national security adviser, said she unmasked the identities of Trump officials during the transition, according to ABC News.
 She has denied leaking their identities or being politically motivated.